caolan/nodeunit/README.md

 NOTE: this requires nodeunit to be in your require paths.
 You can make nodeunit available to all your projects by copying it to ~/.node-libraries

+When using the included test runner, it will exit using the failed number of assertions as the exit code.
+Exiting with 0 when all tests pass.

 Adding nodeunit to Your Projects
 --------------------------------